The Get A-Head Charitable Trust

 Equipment Grants: Variable amounts

-- For specialized medical equipment beyond NHS funding capacity
+- For specialised medical equipment beyond NHS funding capacity

 - Rolling applications considered at quarterly trustee meetings